jsunn-y/PolymerGasMembraneML/README.md

 # PolymerGasMembraneML (pgmML)
-A machine-learning implementation that can learn accurate, interpretable models between polymer chemistry and membrane gas permeability, which can be used for polymer discovery.
-Please refer to our work "Discovery of High-Performance Polymers for Gas-Separation Membranes using Interpretable Machine Learning" for additional details.
+A machine-learning implementation that learns generalizable, interpretable models between polymer chemistry and membrane gas permeability, which can be used for polymer discovery.
+Please refer to our work "Discovery of Polymers for Next-Generation Gas-Separation Membranes using Interpretable Machine Learning" for additional details.

 <p align="center"><img src="images/workflow_v2.jpg" width="800"></p>